 This manual is designed for use by education stakeholders, key among them the following groups:

-To effectively access the NEMIS portal, the following specifications have been identified as the minimum requirements.
+To effectively access the NEMIS portal, the following specifications are the minimum requirements.

 i) Hardware: 2.4 GHz processor; 1 Gigabyte of Random Access Memory (RAM) for Windows Vista and higher Operating System (OS); 120 Gigabytes available hard disk space.

-ii) Software: The system is compatible with all Operating Systems, e.g. Windows 7, Windows 10, iOS (Apple), and Android, among others.
-Internet browsers, including internet explorer, Safari, Opera Mini, Mozilla Firefox, and Google Chrome, among others, can be used to access the system.
+ii) Software: The system is compatible with all Operating Systems, e.g., Windows 7, Windows 10, iOS (Apple), and Android, among others.
+Internet browsers, including internet explorer, Safari, Opera Mini, Mozilla Firefox, and Google Chrome, can be used to access the system.
 You will need applications such as Microsoft Office and Open Office, among others, available in the market to access the system’s outputs.

 iii) Network Connectivity: Broadband connectivity at least 3G with 2 Megabytes per second (Mbps) speed on dedicated links.

-I.T Services providers, whose clientele is the education sector, especially schools, perceive this would trigger a massive decline in the demand for processes automation software in learning institutions.
+I.T Services providers, whose clientele is the education sector, especially schools, perceive this would trigger a massive decline in the demand for process automation software in learning institutions.

-Notably, this is a continual program that will need constant updates, so institutions will have robust connectivity solutions to keep up with a relatively short working window.
+Notably, this program will need constant updates, so institutions will have robust connectivity solutions to keep up with a relatively short working window.